TSX-V: PGLD

 About Us

 P2 Gold Inc. is a precious metals and copper exploration company founded by a management team with a proven track record of discovery and successfully developing exploration projects into mines.
 P2 is focused on advancing its gold-copper Gabbs Project on the Walker Land Trend in Nevada.
-A positive preliminary economic assessment has outlined a long-life, mid-size mine at Gabbs producing 1.86 million ounces of gold equivalent.
+A positive preliminary economic assessment has outlined a long-life, mid-size mine at Gabbs with annual average production of 104,000 ounces gold and 13,500 tonnes copper over a 14.2 year mine life.

 Management Team History